Ferada/cl-org-mode-parser/README.md

 - include line/column information in errors
 - proper subclasses for (continuable) errors
 - parse a lot more special syntax (tables, drawers, ...)
-- integrate the fiveam tests into the ASDF definition